 It seems so simple when you hold it in your hand.
 A small, soft feeding cup with a tiny reservoir at its spout.
-Called the NIFTY cup, it truly is a nifty, elegantly designed, and inexpensive solution to a complex and all-too-common problem: how to feed nutritious breastmilk to preterm infants and to babies who have issues breastfeeding due to cleft lip or palate.
+Called the NIFTY cup, it truly is a nifty and inexpensive solution to a complex and all-too-common problem: how to feed nutritious breastmilk to preterm infants and to babies who have issues breastfeeding due to cleft lip or palate.

 The challenge: feeding breastmilk to the most vulnerable newborns